lawrencecpaulson/lawrencecpaulson.github.io/_drafts/2025-04-02-Induction_Fetzer.md

 ---
 layout: post
-title:  "The philosophical problem of induction and the problem of Fetzer"
+title:  "The philosophical problem of induction, and the problem of Fetzer"
 usemathjax: true
 tags: [philosophy]
 ---